Dagi2730/mobile-banking-review-analysis/README.md

-# Mobile Banking Review Analysis
+# Mobile Banking App Reviews Analysis

-This project analyzes user satisfaction with mobile banking apps of three Ethiopian banks using reviews from the Google Play Store.

-## Objectives

-- Scrape 400+ reviews per bank using `google-play-scraper`
-- Clean and preprocess review data
-- Prepare the data for sentiment analysis and visualization

-## Folder Structure

-- `data/`: raw and cleaned CSV files
-- `scripts/`: scraping and preprocessing scripts
-- `notebooks/`: optional notebooks for analysis

-## Bank Package IDs
+## Task 1: Data Collection and Preprocessing

+### Objective
+Scrape user reviews from Google Play Store for three Ethiopian bank mobile apps and preprocess the data for further analysis.

+### Methodology

+- **Scraping:**
+  Used the `google-play-scraper` Python package to collect user reviews, ratings, and review dates for the following bank apps:
   - CBE: `com.combanketh.mobilebanking`
   - BOA: `com.boa.boaMobileBanking`
-- Dashen: `com.dashen.dashensuperapp`
+  - Dashen Bank: `com.dashen.dashensuperapp`

-## Usage

-Run `scrape_reviews.py` to collect data and `preprocess_reviews.py` to clean it.
+- **Data Collection:**
+  Targeted a minimum of 400 reviews per app, resulting in over 1200 reviews in total.

+- **Preprocessing:**
+  - Converted the scraped data into pandas DataFrames.
+  - Selected relevant columns: review text, rating, date, bank name, and source.
+  - Cleaned review texts by trimming whitespace and handling missing or non-string entries.
+  - Removed duplicate reviews to ensure data quality.
+  - Dropped rows with missing reviews or ratings.
+  - Normalized dates to the `YYYY-MM-DD` format for consistency.
+  - Saved cleaned individual CSV files per bank and a combined CSV file for all banks.

+### Results

+- Successfully collected and cleaned 400 reviews per bank app.
+- Generated clean CSV files ready for exploratory data analysis.

+---

+## How to Run the Scripts

+- Install dependencies using `pip install -r requirements.txt`.
+- Run the scraping and preprocessing script: `python scrape_and_preprocess.py`.

+---